jevinskie/pypcode-emu/README.md

 # pypcode-emu
-Ghidra P-Code emulation in Python
+Ghidra P-Code emulation and static LLVM lifting in Python